t1dude/kidstaskmgr/DOCKER.md

 - Docker Desktop installed on your machine
 - No other services running on ports 3001 and 4173

+**Alternative Deployment**: If you want to run this on a home server using Cosmos Cloud, see [COSMOS.md](COSMOS.md) for detailed instructions.

 ## Quick Start

 1. **Build and start the container:**